otrv4/otrv4/otrv4.md

     unable to decrypt the message or verify the MAC (because, for example, you don't have the right keys), just ignore the message instead of producing an error or a notification to the user.

+Previous chain message number (INT)
+  This should be set with sender's pn.

 Message id (INT)
   This should be set with sender's j.